nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-7.md

 ### The Mountain

 1. Fish until 1:50 am.
-Continuously smelt Gold Bars but stop once you've acquired five.
+Continuously smelt Gold Bars.
 2. Deposit your entire inventory into the Chest.
 Withdraw the most profitable item stacks as calculated by the spreadsheet.
 3. Pass out.